 2014 (Sophomore) Cotton played in all 13 games with starts against Michigan State, Northwestern, Purdue and Minnesota.
 He had three receptions for 41 yards, with two of his catches resulting in touchdowns.
 Cotton had a 10-yard catch in the opener against Florida Atlantic, then had a 23-yard touchdown grab at Fresno State.
 He added an eight-yard touchdown catch in the third quarter against Rutgers.

-Cotton played in 10 games in 2013, including a start against Purdue.
-He caught three passes for 22 yards, including a three-yard touchdown catch at Minnesota.
+2013 (Redshirt Freshman) Cotton played in 10 games, including a start against Purdue.
+He caught three passes for 22 yards, with a three-yard touchdown catch at Minnesota.
 He had a season-long 17-yard catch against Illinois and also had a reception at Purdue.

 2012 (Redshirt) Cotton sat out his first season in the program as a redshirt.

 Before Nebraska (Southeast HS) Cotton played a key role in helping Southeast earn a Class A state title in 2011.
 The Knights finished with a 12-1 record, including a 21-9 victory over Omaha Burke in the state title game, when Cotton caught a 34-yard touchdown pass.

 As a senior, Cotton had 23 receptions, including seven touchdowns.
 He also played defensive line for Coach Ryan Gottula’s team and made 42 tackles, including 7.5 sacks.
 Cotton earned first-team All-Nebraska honors from the Omaha World-Herald as a defensive lineman, and he was an honorary captain of that team.
 The Lincoln Journal Star also named him a co-captain of its Super State team, but listed him as a first-team selection at tight end.